2406-Ryan-Java-FS/Group2/README.md

 # Technologies/How to Run

 Auctionator runs on a Spring 3 backend coded in Java, using Spring Boot, Spring Web, Spring Data JPA, and Dev Tools.
-For the database, we used a postgreSQL database.
+For the database, we used postgreSQL for our Relational Database Management System.
-The repositories send SQL syntax to the database configured in the application.properties file - you will need to have a database ready to host and configure the url and credentials in that file accordingly.
+The repository layer sends SQL syntax to the database configured in the application.properties file - you will need to have a database ready to host and configure the url and credentials in that file accordingly.
 Afterwards, there are 2 sql scripts provided in the sql-scripts folder that will create the necessary tables in the database to persist data and another that inserts initial values into each table.